-The Public Humanities Exchange Program for Undergraduates (HEX-U) is a new program beginning in Spring 2017.
-Modeled off of our successful graduate public humanities exchange program (HEX), HEX-U is a high-impact practice for undergraduates who wish to make meaningful connections between their humanities scholarship and the needs of the local community through new models of social engagement.
-The program will provide training, mentoring, and small grant financial support to a small cohort of undergraduate scholars as they plan and implement creative community projects in partnership with Dane County organizations.
+The Public Humanities Exchange Program for Undergraduates (HEX-U) is a new program at the Center this year, modeled off of our successful graduate public humanities exchange program (HEX).
+HEX-U is a high-impact practice for undergraduates who wish to make meaningful connections between their humanities scholarship and the needs of the local community through new models of social engagement.
+The program will provide training, mentoring, and small grant financial support to small cohorts of undergraduate scholars as they plan and implement creative community projects in partnership with Dane County organizations.

 Projects may be focused on, but are not limited to: